Spaghetti monster< Back to 3D PRINT QUALITY TROUBLESHOOTING GUIDE

 How to prevent the spaghetti monster from appearing:

-Check the object for errors – Always check the generated G-code in the Preview of our Slic3r PE.
+Check the object for errors – Always check the generated G-code in the Preview of PrusaSlicer.
 In case you find any gaps or broken geometry, you can either repair the STL object yourself or you can use one of our previous guides where we show How to repair broken 3D objects.

 Try to increase the bed temperature – If you have already experienced this error, try to re-run the print and increase the bed temperature by 5°C. This should help with the first layer adhesion.
 You don’t have to re-slice the object and prepare a new G-code.
-Just start the print, go to the LCD Menu – Tune – Bed and increase the temps.
+Start the print, go to the LCD Menu – Tune and increase the temperature for the bed.